danielvallecl/Disney-Portfolio/README.md

 # Disney Application Portfolio

-Portfolio of Applications Developed for the Walt Disney Company.
+This repository contains applications developed for The Walt Disney Company.

+Note: These repositories are private and can be made available for review during programming interviews upon request.

 - [Disney CRE Report](https://github.com/danielvallecl/disney-applications/tree/main/disney-cre-report)